Cbsoftware/PressureNet-SDK/Documentation.md

 **Notification toggle**

-The pressureNET SDK can send a message (*CbService.MSG_CHANGE_NOTIFICATION*) to your app when it detects a change in pressure trend.
+The PressureNet SDK can send a message (*CbService.MSG_CHANGE_NOTIFICATION*) to your app when it detects a change in pressure trend.
 The default value is off.

 **GPS toggle**

-If GPS is available and active on the device, pressureNET can use it for location purposes but it can also be ignored (to save battery, for example).
+If GPS is available and active on the device, PressureNet can use it for location purposes but it can also be ignored (to save battery, for example).
 The default value is on.

 **Only-when-charging toggle**

-If this is set (default is off), pressureNET will only run when the devices is plugged in and charging / fully charged.
+If this is set (default is off), PressureNet will only run when the devices is plugged in and charging / fully charged.